Rivaroxaban (By mouth)

 - Ask your doctor or pharmacist if you are not sure what to do if you miss a dose.

-- Once a day dose: If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
+- Once-daily dose: If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
 Do not use extra medicine to make up for a missed dose.

-- Twice a day dose to treat a blood clot (15 mg tablet): If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
+- Twice-daily dose to treat a blood clot (15-mg tablet): If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
 You may take 2 doses at the same time to make up for the missed dose.
-This is only for people who are supposed to take a total of 30 mg per day.
+This is only for people who take a total of 30 mg per day.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.